Meghan accuses UK royals of racism, says 'didn't want to be alive'

 Nearly three years since her star-studded wedding in Windsor Castle, Meghan described some unidentified members of the royal household as brutal, mendacious and guilty of racist remarks.

-While the family came in for open criticism, neither Harry nor Meghan attacked Queen Elizabeth directly.
+While the family came in for open criticism, neither Harry nor Meghan attacked the 94-year-old queen directly.

 Still, Meghan said she had been silenced by “the Firm” - which Elizabeth heads - and that her pleas for help while in distress at racist reporting and her predicament had fallen on deaf ears.